QwenLM/Qwen2.5/README.md

 prompt = "Give me a short introduction to large language model." messages = [
-    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": prompt}
+    {"role": "system", "content": "You are Qwen, created by Alibaba Cloud.
+You are a helpful assistant."}, {"role": "user", "content": prompt}
 ]
 text = tokenizer.apply_chat_template(